-Join us in raising awareness, breaking stigma and spreading a message of hope on Self Harm Awareness Day 2026.
+Join us every year in raising awareness, breaking stigma and spreading a message of hope on Self Harm Awareness Day.

 Self Harm Awareness Day (SHAD) is marked annually on 1st March to raise awareness, reduce stigma and promote help-seeking around self harm.
 In the UK and globally, it’s an opportunity for individuals, communities and organisations to speak with one voice in support of those affected.
 Everyone is encouraged to get involved and help to spread the message.